Football in Lebanon: Cup competitions

-The Lebanese Federation Cup (1999–2004) was the domestic League Cup, contested by all Lebanese Premier League teams.
-The competition was held only three times: in 1999, 2000 and 2004.

 National teams

 Senior

 The Lebanon national team played its first (unofficial) international game in 1935, against Romanian side CA Timișoara (TAC).
 Their first FIFA-ratified game came in 1940, in a 5–1 defeat to Mandatory Palestine.

 Lebanon hosted the 2000 AFC Asian Cup and were eliminated from the group stage.
 They participated in the 2019 AFC Asian Cup, their first through regular qualification, winning their first game in the competition against North Korea in the group stage.
 However, Lebanon narrowly missed out on the knock-out stages by the fair-play rule.

 Youth

 At youth level, the U20 team took part in the AFC U-20 Asian Cup twice, reaching the quarter-finals in the 1973 edition.
 The U18 team made history as the first Lebanon men's national team to play in a final, finishing as runners-up in the 2021 WAFF U-18 Championship after losing to hosts Iraq on penalty shoot-outs.
 A year later, the U16 team reached the final of the 2022 WAFF U-16 Championship, where they lost to hosts Jordan 1–0.